mittinatten/freesasa/doc/doxy_main.md

 peptides in a stretched out configuration.
 The reference configurations are supplied for reference in the directory `rsa`.
-Since these are not always the most exposed possible configuration, and because bond lengths and bond angles might vary, the relative SASA values will sometimes be larger than 100 %.
+Since these are not always the most exposed possible configuration, and because bond lengths and bond angles vary, the relative SASA values will sometimes be larger than 100 %.